josdem/hugo/content/techtalk/sysadmin/spring_boot_nginx.md

 +++
-title =  "Spring Boot in Nginx server" description = "In this technical post we will review how we can deploy a Spring Boot application in a Nginx server" date = "2018-12-02T17:46:25-05:00" tags = ["josdem", "techtalks","programming","technology","Nginx"] categories = ["techtalk", "code", "sysadmin", "nginx"]
+title =  "Spring Boot in Nginx server" description = "In this technical post we will review how we can deploy a Spring Boot application using reverse proxy in a Nginx server" date = "2018-12-02T17:46:25-05:00" tags = ["josdem", "techtalks","programming","technology","Nginx"] categories = ["techtalk", "code", "sysadmin", "nginx"]
 +++

-In this technical post we will review how we can deploy a Spring Boot application in a [Nginx](https://www.nginx.com/) server.
+In this technical post we will review how we can deploy a Spring Boot application using reverse proxy in a [Nginx](https://www.nginx.com/) server.
 Please read this previous [Spring Boot Setup](/techtalk/spring/spring_boot) before continue this this information.
 I am using Nginx server 1.15.5 in Ubuntu 18.10.
 First, let's create a new file description service in: `/etc/systemd/system/spring-boot-setup.service` with this information:

 ```bash
 [Unit]